At 21-years-old Sveindís Jane Jónsdóttir is the great hope of Icelandic football and is ready to take Euro 2022 by storm.

 Promotion to the top division

-At the end of the 2018 season, Keflavik won promotion to the Besta deild kvenna, the top division of Icelandic football, bringing an end to a 10-year absence from the top-flight.
+At the end of the 2018 season, Keflavik finally won promotion to the Besta deild kvenna, bringing an end to a 10-year absence from the top flight.
 Jónsdóttir was once again central to their success hitting nine goals during the season.

-The jump up in competition was huge, but she was ready.
+The jump up in competition playing in Iceland’s top division was huge, but she was more than ready.

-They were in an uphill battle against relegation from the start and whilst they did much better than their previous campaign in the top flight, which saw a return of zero points and a -104-goal difference, they still couldn’t beat the drop.
+Keflavík were in an uphill battle against relegation from the start.
+They did manage to better their previous campaign in the top flight, which saw a return of zero points and a -104-goal difference, but they still couldn’t beat the drop.

 Loan to Breiðablik